Disruptive Technologies: Changing the World

 Introduction

-Technology is constantly changing the way we live, work, and communicate.
+The way we live, work, and communicate is constantly being altered by technology.
 Some technologies, however, do more than just improve things—they completely change the way industries operate.
 These are called disruptive technologies.

-Disruptive technologies are innovations that significantly alter or replace existing products, services, or ways of doing things.
+Innovations that significantly alter or replace existing goods, services, or methods of operation are referred to as disruptive technologies.
 They can make old methods or businesses obsolete, while creating new opportunities for growth and creativity.

 What is a Disruptive Technology?